Black Voices at Rutgers is a portal that helps you discover African American oral history interviews with a focus on Rutgers and life in New Jersey.

 How to find an interview

-There are four methods to begin your research:
+There are five methods to begin your research:

 Keyword Search: Simply type a name or keyword into the search bar at the top of this page and hit the “Search” button.
 Or use Advanced Search to search specific fields.